Elektrobit/inc_gateway/docs/index.rst

 ========

 The prototype implements the basic structure as defined in the corresponding `feature request`_.
-It acts as a regular ``mw::com`` ipc client on the one side and as a SOME/IP client on the other side.
+It acts as a regular ``mw::com`` IPC client on the one side and as a SOME/IP client on the other side.
 Actual payload transformation is not yet realized, instead binary data (interpreted as ASCII text) is used for demonstration.
 Although there is no actual payload transformation, the structure already foresees the "transformation plugin architecture" as defined in the  `feature request`_.